Atlantis Attacks: Atlantis Attacks (2020)

 With help from the Sirenas, Namor is eventually overpowered and imprisoned.
 During a meeting between the Agents of Atlas, the Pan Guard and the Sirenas, a disagreement erupts when Nguyen and the Sirenas' leader Sea Hunter propose to launch a retaliatory attack Atlantis.
 Namora accuses the Sirenas of treachery, revealing the dragon's implant to be made from Sirena tech.
 After Namora and Carina of the Sirenas recount their people's history, the group finds itself torn between protecting Pan, attacking or defending Atlantis.
 The disagreement eventually escalates into trading blows when several members within the group take sides between the Atlanteans and the Sirenas.
 During the commotion, Namor is able to break free from his prison.

 Namor swiftly subdues the combined group and flies back to the heart of Pan, threatening Nguyen and Pan's citizens as retribution for attacking his kingdom.
 A hologram of Nguyen offers an alliance between Pan, Atlantis and the Sirenas to Namor; before the king could retort the recovered Agents are able to catch up to Namor and resume fighting him.
-Brawn talks down the combatants and confronts Woo over the secrets that he's withheld from the team.
+Brawn talks down the combatants and confronts Woo over the secrets that he has withheld from the team.
 Woo reveals to all that for thousands of years, ancient dragons have served as advisors for human rulers, with the Atlas Foundation having its own dragon, Mr. Lao, serving him as well.
 As fighting each other openly would raze the planet, dragons have used humans as proxies in their own personal conflicts against each other, making them responsible for almost every major war in history.
 Woo is content with this balance of power, but Nguyen suggests uniting the world under Pan, proposing to Namor and Woo that by harvesting the power of their dragons, they could overtake the rest of them.